-Ray’s unified compute framework comprises of three layers:
+Ray’s unified compute framework consists of three layers:

-Ray AI Runtime–An open-source, Python, domain-specific set of libraries that equip ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.
+Ray AI Libraries–An open-source, Python, domain-specific set of libraries that equip ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.

 Ray Core–An open-source, Python, general purpose, distributed computing library that enables ML engineers and Python developers to scale Python applications and accelerate machine learning workloads.

-Each of Ray AIR’s five native libraries distributes a specific ML task:
+Each of Ray’s five native libraries distributes a specific ML task:

 Data: Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.